 Let me explain with my own example 🙂

 In Sep 2018 10 years Gsec yield hit 8% (right now it’s around 6.5%), which was quite high in the comparison of global interest rates.
 The Indian economy was not in good shape.
-The first weapon that is tried to improve the economy by any government or central banks is reduced interest rates.
+The first weapon that is tried to improve the economy by any government or central bank is reduced interest rates.
 So it was on cards.

 On the 3rd of September 2018, I Invested Rs 2 lakh.
 After 6 months on 31st March 2019 value was Rs 2.22 Lakh & right now after 1 year, it’s approx Rs 2.46 Lakh.